C API Best Practices

 Static initializing macros are provided for the following callback function data structures:

-solClient_context_createFuncInfo_t – initializer SOLCLIENT_CONTEXT_CREATEFUNC_INITIALIZER
+solClient_context_createFuncInfo_t – initializer for SOLCLIENT_CONTEXT_CREATEFUNC_INITIALIZER

-solClient_session_createFuncInfo_t – initializer SOLCLIENT_SESSION_CREATEFUNC_INITIALIZER
+solClient_session_createFuncInfo_t – initializer for SOLCLIENT_SESSION_CREATEFUNC_INITIALIZER

-solClient_flow_createFuncInfo_t - initializer SOLCLIENT_FLOW_CREATEFUNC_INITIALIZER
+solClient_flow_createFuncInfo_t - initializer for SOLCLIENT_FLOW_CREATEFUNC_INITIALIZER

 For example, you could initialize solClient_session_createFuncInfo_t as follows: